JoeZhao84/Multi_agent_reinforcement_learning/Report.md

 A video of the solved environment has been uploaded to [YouTube.](https://www.youtube.com/watch?v=kxhpkH3aO0w)

-Successful models are `models` folder.
+Successful models are available in the `models` folder.

 ![Results][image3]